Kindle alternatives

 2019.
 Alexa now allows to send ebooks to Kindle

-Amazon has introduced a new feature that allows users to add or remove audiobooks and ebooks on their Kindle e-readers using Alexa.
-By utilizing the Alexa app on their smartphones or a physical speaker, users can easily instruct Alexa with commands like "Alexa, manage my content."
-This prompts a set of options, including adding an ebook or audiobook to their default device or completely removing them from their account.
-This marks the second instance in which Amazon has enhanced Kindle functionality through interaction with Alexa.
-The initial integration occurred in late 2016, enabling Alexa to read ebooks aloud on the Echo device.
+Amazon has recently introduced new functionality to add or remove audiobooks and ebooks on your Kindle e-reader using Alexa.
+If you have the Alexa app on your smartphone or a physical speaker, you can simply say “Alexa, manage my content.”
+Alexa will then present options such as adding an ebook or audiobook to your default device or removing them entirely from your account.
+This is the second time Amazon has added features for interacting with the Kindle.
+The first was in late 2016 when Alexa could begin reading your ebooks aloud on the Echo.

 2019.
 Amazon updates the $90 Kindle with a front light

-Amazon's standard Kindle now comes with an adjustable front light, complemented by a capacitive touch 167 PPI display.
-The device's price includes Special Offers, which refer to the screen saver ads that have been part of the product for most of its lifespan.
-Positioned below the pricier Kindle Paperwhite, which offers a higher resolution (300 PPI) screen, a flush design, and waterproofing starting at $130, the standard Kindle provides an affordable option.
-On the higher end, the Oasis starts at $230.
-A new feature will be introduced across the Kindle line, enabling books to be marked as read across devices, and additional reading recommendations based on users' reading history will be available.
-These features will be delivered to existing models through an over-the-air update.
+Amazon’s standard Kindle now comes with an adjustable front light and a capacitive touch 167 PPI display.
+This price includes Special Offers (i.e., the screen saver ads that Amazon has included for most of the product’s life).
+This model will sit below the more expensive Kindle Paperwhite, which offers a higher resolution (300 PPI) screen, a flush design and waterproofing, starting at $130.
+The top-of-the-line Oasis, on the other hand, starts at $230.
+The Kindle lineup will be receiving a simple new feature that marks books as read across all devices, along with additional recommendations based on reading habits.
+These features will be available on existing models via an over-the-air update.

 2018.
 Amazon released Kindle Lite e-reading app

-Amazon has introduced a new e-reading app called Kindle Lite.
-This app is specifically designed for Android Go and has a small size of only 2MB.
-It offers similar features as the Kindle app, such as Whispersync for syncing progress across devices, personalized recommendations, night mode, easy navigation through the table of contents, and the ability to adjust font sizes.
-Kindle Lite is particularly beneficial for markets with unreliable cellular access or limited 2G networks, as it allows you to read books while they are being downloaded.
-This feature is especially handy if you have a large collection stored in the cloud or if you've just purchased a new book and want to start reading it immediately.
+Amazon has introduced a streamlined e-reading app named Kindle Lite.
+It is just 2MB in size and is tailored for Android Go.
+It provides a similar range of features as the Kindle app, such as syncing your reading progress across devices with Whispersync, customized recommendations, night mode, navigating through the table of contents and adjusting font sizes.
+One of the advantages of Lite for markets with limited cellular connectivity or 2G networks is that it allows you to read books while they are being downloaded.
+This is beneficial if you have a large library stored in the cloud or if you've recently acquired a new title and want to start reading it immediately.

 2017.
 Kindle app gets new design and deeper Goodreads integration

-Amazon has introduced a new version of Kindle for iOS and Android, which includes a redesigned interface, enhanced integration with Goodreads, and a persistent search feature.
-Goodreads, the social reading network acquired by Amazon in 2013, has been gradually integrated into the Kindle mobile app.
-However, in this latest release, it has its own dedicated tab, offering most of the features found in the standalone Goodreads app.
-Users can now receive updates from friends, add new contacts, rate books, and more, all within the Kindle interface.
-The user interface has also undergone significant changes, featuring a lighter aesthetic with a white background that gradually darkens towards the page's edges, simulating the aging effect seen in old books.
+Amazon launched a new version of Kindle for iOS and Android, featuring a redesign, more extensive Goodreads integration and persistent search.
+Goodreads, the social reading platform Amazon acquired in 2013, has been gradually integrated into the Kindle mobile app, but now it has its own dedicated tab, bringing most of the standalone Goodreads app's features to the interface.
+This includes receiving friends' updates, adding connections, rating books and more.
+The user interface also undergoes a refresh.
+It has been brightened up with a new white background that transitions to a dark gradient toward the edges of the page, mimicking the aging effect seen in old books.

 2016.
 Amazon launched Kindle Reading Fund to expand digital reading around the world